 Have you ever tried drawing a surfer riding a perfect barreling wave?
 Here's how to do it without any previous experience.

-Surfing is a highly visual sport that is often compared to ballet and dancing in general with graceful body movements in sync with Nature's creation.
+Surfing is a highly visual sport that is often compared to ballet and dancing, mainly due to its graceful body movements in sync with Nature's creation.

 Anyone can shoot a surfer with a smartphone or camera from the beach, but professional photographers know how difficult it is to capture the perfect surfer photo.